ohshitgorillas/ReducedReachKBLayer/README.md

 By including the rows above and below home, we can access an even wider array of functions without needing to significantly move our hands.
 Key mappings are optimized for ergonomics and easy memorization.

-### Concept
-This layer is optimized for writing and coding on a US English ANSI layout.

-The left hand handles:
-- Modifiers (Control, Option, Command, Shift)
-- Essential functions (Enter, Backspace/Delete)
+Furthermore, the following commands may be accessed exclusively with your left hand:
-- Opening access to the numpad and media layers
+- Delete and backspace
-- Accessing F13 (user programmable function)

-The right hand handles:
-- Navigation
+- Return
-- Certain symbol keys
+- Escape
-- The "numpad" keys and media functions
+- All modifiers
+- Any modifier or combination of modifiers + backspace, enter, delete

+This makes for effective use of critical functions while also navigating with the mouse or with the right-handed navigation functions under the layer.

 ### Compatibility
 This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.

 This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
-Some HHKB-style keyboards may offer a dedicated left-hand function key, however, the ergonomics are optimized for the key in the traditional Caps Lock position.
+Some HHKB-style keyboards may offer a dedicated left-hand function key that could be used instead, however, the ergonomics are optimized for the key in the traditional Caps Lock position.

 The spacebar can also be used to access the layer with good ergonomics (tap for space, hold for layer) if the user's software supports it.